-(1) Change of name: (a) A certificate holder shall keep his/her current le

-(a) A certificate holder shall keep his/her current legal name on file with the Board at all times.

-(b) The legal name currently on file with the Board shall be considered the name of record.

-(c) At the time of a legal name change the CNA/CMA shall send a signed, written notification of change of name to the Board, accompanied by legal proof of that name change.
-Legal proof shall be in the form of a copy of a birth certificate, marriage certificate or a court order/decree.

-(d) Upon receipt of written notification and legal proof of change of name the Board will change its records to reflect the CNA/CMA's name change.

-(e) To obtain a duplicate certificate reflecting the name change the CNA/CMA shall submit an application and fee for a duplicate certificate.

-(2) Change of address:

-(a) A certificate holder shall keep his/her current home address on file with the Board at all times.

-(b) The home address currently on file with the Board shall be considered the address of record.

-(c) Upon receipt of notification from the CNA/CMA of a change of home address, the Board will change its records to reflect the CNA/CMA's current address.

-(d) The Board will send all correspondence and all official documents, including certificate renewal notices and Notices of Proposed Disciplinary Action to the CNA/CMA's address of record.

-(e) A Notice of Proposed Disciplinary Action sent to the CNA/CMA at the person's address of record by certified mail or registered mail is sufficient notice even if the person fails to or refuses to respond to the postal service "return receipt" and never receives the Notice.
-Such mailing permits the Board to proceed with disciplinary action in the absence of a request for hearing.
+- (1) Name of Record: - (a) A certificate holder of the Board shall establish and keep his/her current legal name on file with the Board at all times. - (b) The name currently on file with the Board shall be considered the name of record. - (c) At the time of a name of record change, the CNA/CMA shall send a signed, written notification of change of name to the Board, accompanied by legal proof of that name change.
+Legal proof shall be in the form of official records such as a birth certificate, marriage certificate or a court order/decree. - (d) Upon receipt of written notification and legal proof of name change, the Board will change its records to reflect the CNA/CMA's name change. - (e) The name of record shall be the same name used for the performance of authorized duties. - (2) Address of Record: - (a) A certificate holder shall keep his/her current home address on file with the Board at all times. - (b) The home address currently on file with the Board shall be considered the address of record. - (c) Upon receipt of notification from the CNA/CMA of a change of home address, the Board will change its records to reflect the CNA/CMA's current address. - (d) The Board will send all correspondence, the Board Newsletter and all official documents, including certificate renewal notices and Notices of Proposed Disciplinary Action to the CNA/CMA's address of record with the Board. - (e) A Notice of Proposed Disciplinary Action sent to the CNA/CMA at the certificate holder's address of record by certified mail or registered mail, is sufficient notice even if the certificate holder fails to or refuses to respond to the postal service "return receipt" and never receives the Notice.
+Such mailing permits the Board to proceed with disciplinary action in the absence of a request for a hearing. - (3) Employer of Record: Any certificate holder actively performing CNA or CMA authorized duties shall report his/her current employer(s) and employer's mailing address(es) to the Board.
+All employers, where the CNA or CMA is working within his/her authorized duties, must be reported.
+Each change in employer and employer's mailing address must be submitted to the Board no later than 30 days after the change.

 Hist.: BN 6-1999, f. & cert. ef.
 7-8-99; BN 2-2004, f.
 1-29-04, cert. ef.
-2-12-04
+2-12-04; BN